 Changes

+Baselines

+The VEC data format specification must have a concept to group versioned elements (parts & documents) to a valid baseline.

 Requirements addressing variance information

 The VEC data format specification must have a concept to express 150%-content for dedicated technical aspects.
 This requires the possibility to specify variant configuration terms (KBL::logistic_control_information) on the relevant configurable elements which means dedicated construction elements such as part occurrences (which can be alternatively instances of atomic parts or instances of assemblies / modules) and part usages.